-The Board has a Marketing sub-committee which has elected Directors who meet on a regular, or as needs, basis and present reports/recommendations to the monthly Board meetings where required.
+The Board has two other sub-committees, Governance and Human Resource/Industrial Relations.
+They have elected Directors who meet on a regular, or as needs, basis and present reports/recommendations to the monthly Board meetings where required.

 Non Audit Services